For the results of the election held on Thursday 6 May 2021, please visit Rushcliffe Borough Council's election results webpage (opens in new window).

 The votes for the remaining candidates are then added to their first round totals.

-Whichever candidate has the most votes after the after the votes have been added together is declared the winner.
+Whichever candidate has the most votes after the votes have been added together is declared the winner.

 If only two candidates stand then the first-past-the-post system is used.